 - An Understanding of how a knowledge of plainchant informs all choral performance, no matter the work.
 Issues of phrasing , breath, and ensemble singing will be discussed in detail

 - Daily movement Laban-based sessions relating to choral literature being studied

 - Ear-Training Sessions for Conductors that aid with Score study with Stefan Young for conductors at all levels

 - Evening lectures on score analysis, other topics by the Institute faculty

-- Lecture on Diction by Vance George
+- Lecture on Diction and rehearsal techniques by Charles Bruffy

 Please note: This course includes evening hours!
 A complete schedule will be sent to participants.
 Participants should organize their travel plans accordingly.